LewieM1995/policeappserver/README.md

-## Police App - Server (Duplication Branch is running Demo apps hosted on Amplify & EC2, which includes controllers from ringconserver)
+## Police App - Server (Server now runs multiple demo apps to prevent AWS costs)
 ## Description
 This server is the backend component of the Police App.
 It communicates with the Police API to retrieve data and serves as the data provider for the Next.js frontend application.
 It includes endpoints for searching by coordinates and specific police forces.